-- 6.3 Teacher training means all persons who completed a course receiving educational diploma, bachelor, master and doctoral degree level. - 7.
-Short course vocational training means all persons who have completed a vocational course of less than twelve months duration and have received a certificate or other document certifying completion of such a course.
-The educational requirements for persons taking such courses vary, but the minimum requirements are completion of at least grade 4 (Pratom 4) or the equivalent. - 8.
-Other means all persons who have completed types of education other than the aforementioned.
+6.3 Teacher training means all persons who completed a course receiving educational diploma and bachelor degree level.

+7. Short course vocational training means all persons who have completed a vocational course of less than twelve months duration and have received a certificate or other document certifying completion of such a course.
+The educational requirements for persons taking such courses vary, but the minimum requirements are completion of at least grade 4 (Pratom 4) or the equivalent.

+8. Other means all persons who have completed types of education other than the aforementioned.